-If the MHP decides that you do not need the services requested, the MHP must send you a Notice of Adverse Benefit Determination telling you that the services are denied and informing you that you may file an appeal and give you information on how to file an appeal.
-To find out more about your rights to file a grievance or appeal when you do not agree with your MHPs' decision to deny your services or take other actions you do not agree with, refer to pages 43-45 in this handbook.
+If the mental health plan denies, delays, reduces, or terminates the services requested, the mental health plan must send you a Notice of Adverse Benefit Determination telling you that the services are denied, inform you that that you may file an appeal, and give you information on how to file an appeal.
+To find out more about your rights to file a grievance or appeal when you do not agree with your mental health plan's decision to deny your services or take other actions you do not agree with, refer to the Adverse Benefit Determinations by Your Mental Health section on page 33 in this handbook.